 Consider explores the unsearchable greatness of God through the beauty and majesty of Christ Jesus.

 Alisha has been inspired by many worship leaders over the past twenty years, including those in Vineyard Music, as well as many of IHOPKC’s worship leaders like Carol Hall and Pablo Perez.
 She also has a love for gospel, R&B, latin, and jazz, and tastes of each of these are often found interwoven in her music.
 Alisha’s song creation is a natural development out of her worship leading.
 “For me, songwriting mostly entails taking a musical idea or chorus from a prayer meeting I lead at the house of prayer and further developing that musical idea, or taking a passage we are studying as a worship team and writing a song from that.”
-Since much of the worship created in the prayer room involves singing biblical passages, her songs are deeply founded on the Word.
+Since much of the worship created in the prayer room involves singing Scripture, her songs are deeply founded on the Word.

 Alisha longs to grow in the spirit of prophecy through singing, “to see people set free by the Word of the Lord coming forth from the singers and musicians.”
 Her desire is to write music that conveys the majesty of God and the beauty of Jesus, and that this message would go forth in the nations through worship, prayer, and proclamation.
 She serves in the prayer room as a worship leader, section leader, and teacher during the NightWatch, from midnight to 6am.